pablo-meier/Pablog/posts/2016-07-12-business-i-might-build.md

 ranging from barely acceptable to downright shitty, and the promise of years more of _that_, I think I'll bite the bullet and play this shitty game.

-## Enough of that: what will you build?
+<h2 id="enough-of-that-what-will-you-build">Enough of that: what will you build?</h2>

 I have two ideas I like, one way more possible than the other.
 In my very miniscule business understanding, there are two ends of a spectrum: attack a